How To Use Eufy S1 Pro Breast Pump

 Once your Eufy S1 Pro is fully assembled and properly positioned, you’re ready to begin your pumping session.

-Whether you’re using it for the first time or just need a refresher, this step-by-step guide will walk you through how to wear your pump, adjust the settings, and make the most of its unique features.
+Whether you’re using it for the first time or need a refresher, these step-by-step instructions show exactly how to wear the pump, adjust settings, and use the Eufy S1 Pro comfortably and effectively.

 Step 1: Wash Your Hands